Bikram912/bikram/README.md

 # bikram
-It is a demo for Git &amp; Github class
+It is a demo for Git &amp; Github class.